jlewicki/tree_state_machine/doc/state-machines.md

 ```

-While both methods can return a stream, the differ slightly in their use:
+While both methods can return a stream, they differ slightly in their use:

 * `CurrentState.dataStream` returns a stream for an *active* data state.
 If the requested state is
 not active, `null` is returned.
 Additionally, the returned stream will complete when the state is